Namsangee/doosan-robotics-ros-manual/source/installation.rst

 Prerequisites
 -------------

-This package is developed for **ROS 2 Jazzy**.
+This package is developed for **ROS 2 Humble**.
-Please ensure you have a working ROS 2 Jazzy installation by following the `official installation guide <https://docs.ros.org/en/jazzy/Installation.html>`_.
+Please ensure you have a working ROS 2 Humble installation by following the `official installation guide <https://docs.ros.org/en/humble/Installation.html>`_.

 To use the **emulator in virtual mode**, **Docker** is required.
 Install Docker by following the `Docker official installation guide for Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_.